 Many people believe anything that exists out on the internet and can be accessed with a browser is a website.
 Can’t really blame them!
-But websites and web applications are indeed fundamentally different.
+But that’s not true.
+Websites and web applications are fundamentally different.

 Websites are informational.
-Web applications does a little more than provide information.
+Web apps does little more than provide information.
 They engage.
 Let’s first start with describing what these terms stand for and later move on to the difference between them.

 What is a Website?

 Wikipedia says, a website is a collection of related network web resources, such as web pages, multimedia content, which are typically identified with a common domain name, and published on at least one web server.
-Did this bounce off your head?
-You are not alone :P Let me explain what a website is in a language which even your grandmother can understand ;-)
+A little difficult to process, right?
+Let’s make this easier.

-Say you want to know what services a company called “A” offers.
-So, you browse “A’s” website and find what they do, where they are located, their contact information, some case studies, etc. So, you gain a lot of information.
-This is a Website.
-You go to know everything about them but there's no way you can do some interactive work with them.
+Say you want to know what services an eCommerce company called “A” offers.
+So, you browse “A’s” website and find what they do, where they are located, their contact information, some case studies, etc. So, you gain a lot of information but you couldn’t order something through the site.
+This is a website!
+It’s helping you learn more about the company “A” but you cannot interact with the company in digital terms.

 What is a Web Application?

-Taking another example, an eCommerce site - you enter, you browse, you pick up a product, you pay for it and buy it.
-Here what was different that you could heavily interact with the site.
+Taking another example, again an eCommerce site - you enter, you browse, you pick up a product, you pay for it and buy it.
+So, apart from information about the company, you could also largely interact with the site.

 As discussed, a website is developed keeping in mind that users will gain some valuable information from it.
-The core business purpose of a website is information sharing.
+The core business purpose here is information sharing.
 Every web page is coded in HTML and all the web pages with the same information are visible to all visitors.